epochjs/epoch/README.md

 ### Getting Started

-First, it's important to note that Epoch requires the following libraries:
+First, download the following libraries and place them in your project's javascript directory:

 1. [d3](https://github.com/mbostock/d3)
 2. [jQuery](https://github.com/jquery/jquery)

-Once you have those in place, locate the `epoch.X.Y.Z.min.js` and `epoch.X.Y.Z.min.css` files in the Epoch repository, download them, and place them and place them in your project.
-Note that the `X.Y.Z` is a placeholder for the current version of Epoch.
+Next, locate and download the `epoch.X.Y.Z.min.js` and `epoch.X.Y.Z.min.css` files in this repository, and place them in your project (note: `X.Y.Z` is a placeholder for the current version of Epoch).

 Finally, include all the required JavaScript and CSS files into your source in the usual manner: